gipi/blog/_posts/2018-06-17-vga-text-mode-verilog.md

 screen.
 So the pixel data and the ``hsync`` and ``vsync`` signals are out of synch causing the character to be not aligned to the side of the screen.

-Another connection that need an explicit synchronization is the combinational logic that translates the screen's coordinates for the glyph ``ROM``: as just said, only after one clock cycle the ``ASCII`` value is output from the text memory, so using directly the glyph coordinates derived from the screen ones gives you the wrong glyph data;
+Another connection that needs an explicit synchronization is the combinational logic that translates the screen's coordinates for the glyph ``ROM``: as just said, only after one clock cycle the ``ASCII`` value is output from the text memory, so using directly the glyph coordinates derived from the screen ones gives you the wrong glyph data;